|Nutritional Guidelines (per serving)|

 - 4 eggs

-- Push the vegetables to the side of the pan and melt the 1 tablespoon of butter in the center of the pan.
-Whisk in the tablespoon of all purpose flour until fully coated in the butter.
-Slowly whisk in the milk and then stir in the tomato sauce, ground cumin, black pepper and salt.
+Push the vegetables to the side of the pan and melt the 1 tablespoon of butter in the center of the pan.
+Whisk in the tablespoon of flour until fully coated in the butter.
+Slowly whisk in the milk and then stir in the tomato sauce, ground cumin, black pepper, and salt.